 The Page speed score and YSlow scores each give averages on how well optimized each part of your website is (at that moment!) and what you can do to help make it more efficient.

 Overall, GTmetrix is pretty straightforward.
 It has a nice look, it’s quick, and the information flows in a digestible format.
 There’s a lot of info to consume but take it one step at a time and keep testing to see which improvements have the most impact.

 2. PageSpeed Insights

 People far and wide will argue the importance of this speed checker due to it being part of Google.
 Either way, it’s beneficial and helps you to get to where Google suggests you go.
-So if you’re looking for a tool to improve your website speed and SEO at the same time, give PageSpeed Insights a try!
+So if you’ve been looking for tools to help with improving website speed and SEO, give PageSpeed Insights a try!

 If you’re new to this, then probably not!

 No worries though!
 The absolute best part of this tool is that it provides instructions on HOW to fix each issue by linking you to step-by-step guides!
 Each how-to guide provides the technical instructions on how to fix many website optimization problems.